FraunhoferIOSB/FAAAST-Client/README.md

 The `ConceptDescriptionSearchCriteria` class allows for filtering Concept Descriptions based on `idShort`, `isCaseOf` and `dataSpecification`.

 The `AASDescriptorSearchCriteria` class allows for filtering AAS Descriptors based on `assetKind` and `assetType`.

+The `AASBasicDiscoverySearchCriteria` class allows for filtering AAS based on `assetIds`.

 The source code below demonstrates filtering AAS using the `AASSearchCriteria` class.
 Filtering based on other search criteria works similarly.